Hannan-Javed/Class-Schedule-Planner-HKU/README.md

 You can also refer to the guideline here for Google project setup:<br>
 https://www.youtube.com/watch?v=B2E82UPUnOY&t=463s
 ## Usage
-Run `main.py` to launch the program.
+Run `main.py` to launch the program.<br>

+**Note:** The excel file should be downloaded in the current directory before running the script.